opendocsg/slw-judgments-backfill/2012_SGHC_8/report.md

 _Land_ – _Landlord and Tenants_ – _Duration of Tenancy_ – _Periodic Tenancies_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 108 of 2011 was dismissed by the Court of Appeal on 27 August 2012.
-See [2012] SGCA 48.]
+See <span class="citation">[2012] SGCA 48</span>.]

 13 January 2012